oneconvergence/dkube-examples/insurance/readme.md

    - Code Source: Git
    - URL: https://github.com/oneconvergence/dkube-examples.git
    - Branch: training
-   - Leave the other fields in their current selection
+   - Leave the other fields at their current selection
  - Submit your Code repo with the "Add Code" button at the bottom of the screen

 ## Create Model Repo
  An output Model is created as as result of the Training job.
 This section explains how to create a Model repo for the output.

- - Navigate to the "Model" menu on the left
+ - Navigate to the "Models" menu on the left
  - Select "+ Model"
  - Fill in the required fields as follows:
    - Name: \<your-model-repo\> (your choice of name)
-   - Leave the other fields in their current selection
+   - Leave the other fields at their current selection
  - Submit your Model repo with the "Add Model" button at the bottom of the screen

 ## Create JupyterLab IDE
  The first step in the workflow is to experiment with your code, using different datasets and hyperparameters to determine trends.
 This section explains how to create a JupyterLab IDE.

- - Navigate to the "IDE" menu on the left
+ - Navigate to the "IDEs" menu on the left
- - Select Project \<your-project-name\> (chosen in previous step)
+ - Ensure that Project \<your-project-name\> is selected (chosen when creating Project)
  - Select "+ JupyterLab"
  - Fill in the required fields in the "Basic" tab as follows:
    - Name: \<your-IDE-name\> (your choice of name)
    - Code \<your-code-repo\> (chosen during Code Repo creation)
    - Framework: tensorflow
    - Version: 2.0.0
-   - Leave the other fields in their current selection
+   - Leave the other fields at their current selection
  - Submit your IDE with the "Submit" button at the bottom of the screen

 ## Experiment with JupyterLab IDE